maxtalwar/maxtalwar/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working on quantitative trading in the crypto markets.
+I'm student and software engineer, and am currently working on quantitative trading in the crypto markets.
 I'm learning C, and love coding in Python and Java.

+My favorite libraries are tensorflow, requests, and turicreate.